EigenJames/LiB-DigitalTwin/README.md

 ## Citation

 If you build upon this work, please cite the NASA dataset and relevant degradation modelling literature listed below.

+## License

+This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.
+The MIT License permits free use, modification, and distribution, provided attribution is retained.

 ## References